wallaceespindola/python-pytest-hypothesis-tests/README.md

 Python tests using pytest and hypothesis.
 Contains pytest scripts which helps in understanding different pytest functionalities and features.

+## Introduction

+This project is dedicated to testing and validating various scenarios using property based testing (PBT) in Python.
+It showcases different algorithms and their usage, providing a practical insight into property based testing with pytest and hypothesis.

+## Property-based testing (PBT)

+Property-based testing (PBT) is a testing technique where you define the general properties your code should satisfy and then run tests against a wide range of inputs to ensure the properties hold.
+In Python, Hypothesis is a popular library for
+PBT.
+Below are varied code examples demonstrating the use of PBT, ranging from basic to advanced scenarios.

+## Pytest

 The [pytest](https://docs.pytest.org/en/latest/) framework makes it easy to write small tests, yet scales to support complex functional testing for applications and libraries.